 People loved Betfair for what they had done.

-Revolutionising a rather archaic industry with the use of peer-to-peer betting, centred around innovation and technology.
-It gave the end user more opportunity that had never existed before.
+Revolutionising a rather archaic industry with the use of peer-to-peer betting, centered around innovation and technology.
+It gave the end-user more opportunities that had never existed before.

 They did this by pioneering two different mediums of betting:

 The former offered more flexibility to control your position, and at a better price.
 Whilst the latter was a new beast altogether.
 They would make their money by charging a small commission on the turnover of bets.
 For the end-user, this meant Betfair was more superior than any other product on the market.